 - Compliance Alignment: Built-in reporting and monitoring capabilities that support regulatory requirements

-The transition from ModSecurity represents an opportunity for organisations to modernise their application security posture.
-By adopting comprehensive Application Security Platforms, teams can achieve superior protection whilst maintaining the performance and scalability required for modern applications.
+The transition from ModSecurity gives organisations a clear point to review and modernise their application security posture.
+By adopting Application Security Platforms, teams can improve protection whilst maintaining the performance and scalability required for modern applications.

-Discover how Peakhour's Application Security Platform provides comprehensive protection for your web applications and APIs.
-Our platform combines advanced WAAP capabilities with global CDN performance, bot management, and real-time threat intelligence.
-Contact our security team to learn how we can enhance your application security posture whilst maintaining optimal performance.
+Peakhour's Application Security Platform protects web applications and APIs with WAAP capabilities, global CDN performance, bot management, and real-time threat intelligence.
+Contact our security team to learn how we can support your application security posture whilst maintaining performance.